 Sue McCann has been a volunteer and a patient administrator with Rise Above for a year.
 During her working life, she spent 37 years working in the Department of Defence in Canberra.
 Her time in the public service was as a program/project director in the delivery of IT capability for Defence in Australia and other countries.
 Personally, she has spent a number of years caring for her parents, and providing support to her late father during his battle with cancer, along with the ongoing care of her mother dealing with dementia.
-As Vice President, Sue will assist the president in leading the members and volunteers and hopes to apply her experience in working to maximise the number of volunteers at Rise Above fundraising events.
+As President, Sue will assist the president in leading the members and volunteers and hopes to apply her experience in working to maximise the number of volunteers at Rise Above fundraising events.

 Mr Kelvin Ng

 Kelvin Ng is a consultant at EY Canberra with over 7 years of experience in providing business advisory services to organisations of all sizes and sectors, including SME, not for profit organisations and large multinational corporations.
 Kelvin started his involvement with Rise Above in 2017, as our Secretary.
 In his spare time, Kelvin enjoys gardening, spending time with his wife and, deciphering his 5-year-old daughter feelings, thoughts and actions.